• Bloglovin

 Please Share!

-Your shares are how this site grows and I appreciate each one.
+Your shares are how this site grows, and I appreciate each one.
 Do you know someone who would enjoy this recipe?

-I’d love it if you would share it on Facebook or on your favorite Pinterest board!
-AND…if you like this recipe, please do me a favor and give it a 5-star rating!
+I’d love it if you shared it on your favorite Pinterest board or Facebook!
+AND…if you like this recipe, please do me a favor and give it a ⭐️ ⭐️ ⭐️ ⭐️ ⭐️ rating!
+TIA 🥰

-This recipe is adapted from Bread and Wine: A Love Letter to Life Around the Table with Recipes, by Shauna Niequist.
+This recipe is adapted from Bread and Wine: A Love Letter to Life Around the Table with Recipes, by Shauna Niequist

 two steaming bowls of lentil soup garnished with pepper and parsley